bradleymoore111/todo/README.md

 - Give it different styles, including the terrible one where all the brackets are at the end

 Make a drag and drop UX builder.
 Including pre-creating elements and their types, automatic labels, etc.

+Tracking and flicking tool, probably JS Canvas, possibly CPP to take over the mouse